istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/telemetry-api/index.md

 ---
-title: With the Telemetry API [Experimental]
+title: Using the Telemetry API [Experimental]
-description: How to configure tracing options with the Telemetry API (experimental).
+description: How to configure tracing options using the Telemetry API (experimental).
 weight: 10
 keywords: [telemetry,tracing]
 owner: istio/wg-policies-and-telemetry-maintainers